 The ball is placed on the penalty spot, at the end of the field closest to the goal being defended.
-The attacking robot is positioned at the center of the field, facing the ball.
+The attacking robot is positioned 1 meter behind the penalty spot, facing the ball.
+This spot is denoted with a small dot made with a felt-tip pen.
 The goal keeper is placed with its feet on the goal line and in the center of the goal.